Sexyrabbit/Anyupdate/README.md

 Let's roll.

-This is to designed for better boss experience by sending Anyupdate emails to the labors.
+This is designed for better boss experience by sending Anyupdate emails to the labors.